Skip to content

 For International Women’s Day 2021, we spotlighted 9 inspirational men advocates for gender equality as part of the #ChooseToChallenge theme.
 The campaign encouraged men and boys to step up as allies and challenge the systems and norms that uphold gender inequality.

-• Policy & Systems advocacy:
+• Policy and Systems Advocacy:

 We engage in letters to governments and participate in ongoing coalition-based actions like Take Back The Night